-The district can evaluate various mechanisms for identifying and implementing energy efficiency projects and programs, including the use of in-house staff, engineering consultants, design-build contractors, and energy service companies (ESCOs).
-The district has extensive experience with these various mechanisms for energy project delivery and can leverage this knowledge to implement the Energy Master Plan.
-In addition, the district will evaluate best practices provided by other California community college districts for delivering energy projects.
+The district can evaluate various mechanisms for identifying and implementing energy efficiency projects and programs, including in-house staff, engineering consultants, design-build contractors, and energy service companies (ESCOs).
+The district has extensive experience with these various mechanisms for energy project delivery and can leverage this knowledge to implement the Sustainability Action Plan.
+In addition, the district should evaluate best practices provided by other California community college districts for delivering energy projects.